XaPoHbomj/SmartHelmet/README.md

 You need to download and install the free [PlatformIO](https://github.com/platformio "PlatformIO") extension for Visual Studio Code.
 The configuration is already in the repository

 ### Backend (.NET 6.0)
-Can be assembled and started without additional effort
+Can be built and started without additional effort

 ### Frontend
 To build and run, you need to download and install NodeJS.